balikis-Gbadamosi/balikis-Gbadamosi.github.io/_pages/teaching-philosophy.md

 about what is working, what is not, and what my students are teaching me in return.

-My teaching philosophy is not a destination — it is a living document that will grow as I grow, shift as my students teach me, and deepen as I accumulate experience in the classroom.
+My teaching philosophy is not a destination, it is a living document that will grow as I grow, shift as my students teach me, and deepen as I accumulate experience in the classroom.
 What will remain constant is the belief that first drove me to this path: everyone can learn, but how you pass on the information matters.
 I intend to honor that belief in every class I teach, every resource I share, and every student I have the privilege of standing before.
 I am not just teaching sociology.
-I am teaching people how to see the world differently — and that, to me, is everything.
+I am teaching people how to see the world differently, and that, to me, is everything.

 ---